 A 7 player game will take longer, so that is something to take into account.
 Estimated, the game takes about 30 minutes per player.

 New factions are also a bit more challenging to play, so make sure you are familiar with the game before you try them out.
 For example, they both lack the Speed ability but start on the mainland already.
 That means your movement turns and flag/trap placement must be well-thought-out, as it seriously affects your mobility later on.

 Faction special ability: Exalt

 Your character has the option to place a flag token (they get four of those) at the end of his movement.
 Each tile with a flag on it counts as an additional territory at the end of the game, providing you already control that tile.
 In other words, if you leave flag tiles unoccupied, they won’t count for anything.

 Mech special abilities

-- Burrow: Character and mech can cross river from and into tiles with tunnels (and mine).
+- Burrow: Character and mech can cross rivers from and into tiles with tunnels (and mine).

-- Sword: Before combat as the attacker, defender loses 2 power.
+- Sword: Before combat as the attacker, the defender loses 2 power.

 - Shield: Before combat as the defender, you gain 2 power.

 - Rally: Character and mech can move to any territory containing a flag or your worker.